The Patient Claims Team check claims for all exemption categories for dental and ophthalmic services in Scotland.

 Each month we check claims for all exemption categories, including confirming claims with relevant agencies such as the Department for Work & Pensions, HMRC and the NHS Business Services Authority.

-If a patient does not have confirmation, the following process is applied:
+If a patient's entitlement has not been confirmed, the following process is applied:

 - Patient will receive a letter with information on the type, date and cost of the service received and a request that they provide proof of the exemption they have claimed.